CharlesWLux/UMTG/README.md

 ### UMTG plug-ins for IBM DOORS

-UMTG plug-ins for IBM DOORS is aimed at helping engineer to write high quality Use Case Specifications by following a Restricted Use Case Modeling (RUCM) Methodology.
+UMTG plug-ins for IBM DOORS is aimed at helping engineer to write high quality Use Case Specifications by following a Restricted Use Case Modeling (RUCM) Methodology[1].

 RUCM relies on a use case template and a set of restriction rules for textual Use Case Specifications (UCSs) to reduce the imprecision and incompleteness inherent to UCSs.
 Controlled experiment evaluation of RUCM is easy to apply, has enough expressive power, helps improve the understandability and the quality of use cases and facilitates automated analysis.